 So which is better?
 I literally have no bloody idea.

-I’ve only used Habito so can’t comment on Better.
-But I did want to point out that Habito isn’t the only good option in the world of online mortgages. it’s not lonely at the top, evidently.
+I’ve only used Habito, so I can’t fairly comment on Better.
+But in the spirit of transparency, I should mention that Habito isn’t the only great option in the online mortgage space – it’s not lonely at the top, evidently.

 I did come across this informative blog post on frugalitymagazine.com, which compared the two online services, and I quote: